Green and Advanced Modes

 |Excellent compatibility with virtually all AF lenses||Autofocus works with most lenses but compatibility is not as broad as in "Green" mode|

 There is no "right" setting, but based on customer feedback most A6300/A6500/A7 Mark II//A7 Mark III/A7R Mark II/A7R Mark III/A9 users prefer "Green" mode.
-Use "Advanced" mode if you find lower AF speed and using AF-S acceptable and you want the extra AF features or more robustness with long telephotos and edge/corner AF points.
+Use "Advanced" mode if you want extra AF features or 10fps continuous AF-C with A7 Mark III.

 |Green Mode||Advanced Mode|